In industrial maintenance, it is important to understand the different maintenance types and their advantages and disadvantages.

 - 5 Overhaul Maintenance

-- Spare parts to replace
+- Spare parts that need replacement

-- Total execution time of the activity
+- Total time required to execute the maintenance activity

 Advantages of preventive maintenance